TaylorDesilets/K-Dimensional-Random-Response-Code/README.md

 This repository contains the code used in the paper *“A Continuous Time Random Response Algorithm for Categorical Data”*, by Ce Zhang, Forough Fazeliasl, Linglong Kong, and Taylor Desilets.

+See the paper for more info on the real dataset chosen
 ---

 ### Running the Code